SS Wairarapa

 Our single day charters include two tank dives from our boat Midnight Diver.
 Dive gear is provided to all of our customers.

-If you are excited about wreck diving then why not book our unique Great Barrier 3 day liveaboard tour.
-Up to four dives a day are possible.
-Food and accommodation are included in the price.
+If you are excited about wreck diving then why not book our unique Wreck Weekend tour.
+Up to four wrecks are possible to dive.
+Food and accommodation are excluded in the price.

 If you are interested in taking your Wreck Diver certification then please contact us and we will be glad to help you